adiabatic/king-kong/README.md

-# King Kong: A Quikscript keyboard layout
+# King Kong: a Quikscript keyboard layout

 King Kong is a keyboard layout for [Quikscript][qs] that incorporates some of the design decisions of [Sebeolsik 390 and Final][kokbd] into a keyboard designed for Anglophones.
 It generates code points in the Private Use Area — from U+E650 to U+E67E.

 Want to just look at it?
 Visit <https://adiabatic.github.io/king-kong/>.
-You’re prbably more interested in the MacBook layout at the bottom than you are in the Ergodox EZ layout at the top.
+You’re probably more interested in the MacBook layout at the bottom than you are in the Ergodox EZ layout at the top.
 A couple keys are switched between the two layouts.

 ## Notable features